Veer-Modi/Git_Task/TASK-4/README.md

 git stash apply
 ```

+- It's restores the recent stashed changes to your working directory without removing them from the stash list.

 #### 2. Drop the most recent stash after applying it:

 ```bash
 git stash drop
 ```

+- The command __`git stash drop`__ is used to remove a specific stash from the stash list.
+It doesn't apply the changes it simply deletes the stash you specify.

 #### 3. Alternatively, to apply a specific stash:
 ```bash
 git stash apply stash@{1}
 ```

+- The command __`git stash apply stash@{1}`__ is used to apply the changes from the stash with the identifier __`stash@{1}`__ to your working directory.

 ### **Task 3: Stash Untracked Files**